 If you suspect you grind your teeth, then visit your dentist to carry out an examination on your mouth and jaw for symptoms of teeth grinding like excessive wear on your teeth, and jaw tenderness.

 Want an experienced and skill dentist?
-Then contact Cosmetic Dentistry Clinic on Harley Street, you or London can call us on 02071830755 to book an appointment or make further enquires.
+Then contact Cosmetic Dentistry Clinic in London, you or London can call us on 02071830755 to book an appointment or make further enquires.

 Is there a problem with teeth grinding?
 No, but severe teeth grinding or bruxism in some cases can cause loss of teeth or fracturing.
 It could get worse and cause your teeth to wear down to stumps — should this happen, there would be a need for root canals, partial dentures, implants, complete dentures, bridges, and crowns.